 Paralegal Technology

 The Paralegal Technology curriculum prepares you to perform legal tasks and assist lawyers with many types of legal work.
-A paralegal does not practice law, give legal advice, or represent clients in a court of law but they can assist with any type of legal work that a lawyer does.
+A paralegal does not practice law, give legal advice, or represent clients in a court of law, but they can assist with any legal work a lawyer does.
 The Paralegal Technology program's primary goal is to provide you with the legal knowledge and practical skills necessary to become a competent, ethical professional.

 Credentialing Options